jdevfullstack-tutorials/github-desktop-workflow/README.md

 the date and the count of the commit.
 I already explained this above.

-5. I can get the `commit summary` by using the `tab` key but if I need to make a very important summary I will manually do so.
+5. I usually will get the `commit summary` by using the `tab` key but if I need to make a very important summary I will manually do so.